-The purpose of this report is to inform Council of the Treasury Management activity undertaken during the first half of 2021/22 and the forecast activity for the second half of 2021/22 in accordance with the Treasury Management and Annual Investment Strategy approved in February 2021.
+The purpose of this report is to inform members of the Audit Committee, and subsequently Council, of the Treasury Management activity undertaken during the first half of 2021/22 and the forecast activity for the second half of 2021/22 in accordance with the Treasury Management and Annual Investment Strategy approved in February 2021.
 It also provides an update to the Treasury and Prudential Indicators for 2021/22.